- Evaluating medical tests and biomarkers

 This thesis addresses methodological problems in the evaluation of tests and biomarkers, in quite distinct types of research.
 The first part addresses systematic reviews and meta-analysis of diagnostic accuracy: discrimination between diseased and non-diseased (cross-sectional design; dichotomous test use).
 The second part presents primary studies of prognostic factors and clinical prediction rules: the probability of developing an event (continuous test result) in studies that include a time element.
 Both parts focus on discrimination between patient groups and the best ways to assess and express the discriminating ability of a test or model.

-3: Statistical methods for comparative meta-analysis of diagnostic tests: A joint meta-analytic approach (Embargo until 13 October 2019)
+3: Statistical methods for comparative meta-analysis of diagnostic tests: A joint meta-analytic approach (Embargo up to and including 13 October 2019)

-5: The Area Under theHSROCcurve may be a biased performance measure for meta-analysis in diagnostic accuracy studies: A simulation study (Embargo until 13 October 2019)
+5: The Area Under theHSROCcurve may be a biased performance measure for meta-analysis in diagnostic accuracy studies: A simulation study (Embargo up to and including 13 October 2019)

-Chapter 8: Urinary biomarkers of renal injury for the detection of progressive chronic allograft dysfunction: Prediction of K/DOQI chronic kidney disease stage transition (Embargo until 13 October 2019)
+Chapter 8: Urinary biomarkers of renal injury for the detection of progressive chronic allograft dysfunction: Prediction of K/DOQI chronic kidney disease stage transition (Embargo up to and including 13 October 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.